 1. Determine costs to get out.

-a.
-What penalty would the company impose if you closed the account?
+- A – What penalty would the company impose if you closed the account?

 2. Should you stay or should you go?

-If you do have a big capital gains “problem” (you should be so lucky), consider rolling the money to another variable annuity.
-This will help you defer the tax.
 Not all variable annuities are alike.
 Some companies have very low expenses and don’t lock your money up.
 If you go this route, you’ll have to come up with a strategy of getting the money out of the account without paying huge taxes down the road.
 I’ll write another post on this issue in the future.

 Finally, if you are in the unfortunate situation that the company still imposes a huge charge to close the account, you have to do some calculations.